 Fear and Hatred – Tools of Control

-Fear and hatred are powerful emotions, and they can be easily used to manipulate us.
-Leaders, the media, and even big tech companies sometimes use these emotions to create a common “enemy” or amplify perceived threats.
-Here’s what that looks like in real life:
+Fear and hatred are powerful emotions that can be easily used to manipulate us.
+Leaders, the media, and even big tech companies use these emotions to control us by creating a common enemy or amplifying perceived threats.

 -